carol-rowe666/vcf2depth/README.md

 # vcf2depth
 Uses the vcf output file from ipyrad and return stats on the average depth of alleles.
-From the vcf file, we have NP and NS:
+From the vcf file, we have DP and NS:
-  NS: number of samples with depth of at least 1
+&nbsp;&nbsp;  NS: number of samples with depth of at least 1
-  NP: total depth across all samples
+&nbsp;&nbsp;  DP: total depth across all samples
 Hence, total number of possible samples can differ from the NS value.
-Output contains stats on: NP/NS and NP/total possible samples.
+Output contains stats on: DP/NS and NP/total possible samples.

 Example output: